jmangt/test-driven-puppet/profiles.md

 A **profile** is a collection of technologies, brought together for a specific purpose.

-Here a are some examples:
+ere a are some examples:
 * a Wordpress Site
 * a Ruby on Rails Application
 * a Node.js Application